 Play Up Your Education.
 If you decided to go back to school for a different field, great!
 Show the employer your new degree, courses, relevant projects, and new skills.

-Focus on Transferrable Skills.
-Transferrable skills are skills that apply to any job, like being a good communicator or being able to work well in a team.
-You can use transferrable skills to show how your previous employment has given you skills you can use in your new field.
+Focus on Transferable Skills.
+Transferable skills are skills that apply to any job, like being a good communicator or being able to work well in a team.
+You can use transferable skills to show how your previous employment has given you skills you can use in your new field.

 Highlight Relevant Experience.
 Any relevant experience counts!
 Whether you have volunteered, interned, or otherwise participated in your field, be sure to emphasize that on the resume.
 Expand upon these sections and add them closer to the top of the resume.
 You can even split your most relevant experience into a “Relevant Experience” section and have everything else listed under an “Other Experience” section listed further down the page.